Fourier coefficients of the net-baryon number density and chiral criticality: Fourier coefficients in a QCD-like effective model

 Formally the sum should be extended to infinite order but, provided $b_k$ decreases sufficiently fast with $k$, the series converges and the summation may be truncated at some moderate value $k_{\text{max}}$.

-We find that for $n\leq 8$ the baryon number cumulants $\chi_{2n}^B$ computed using Eq.~\eqref{eq:chin_sum} reproduces those obtained directly by taking derivatives of the pressure $\chi_{n}^B = \partial^n (p/T^4)/\partial \hat{\mu}_B^n$ for temperatures up to $T/T_{pc} \leq 1.1-1.3$.
+We find that for $n\leq 8$ the baryon number cumulants $\chi_{2n}^B$ computed using Eq.~\eqref{eq:chin_sum} reproduce those obtained directly by taking derivatives of the pressure $\chi_{n}^B = \partial^n (p/T^4)/\partial \hat{\mu}_B^n$ for temperatures up to $T/T_{pc} \leq 1.1-1.3$.
 For higher temperatures it is numerically difficult to obtain reliable results for the coefficients $b_k$ at sufficiently high order to reach agreement.
-We note that there is an intrinsic problem in calculating higher order cumulants using the Fourier expansion at temperatures above $T_{\text{RW}}$, owing to the slow decrease of the $b_k$ with $k$, which is related to the discontinuity in density at the RW transition.
+We note that there is an intrinsic problem in calculating higher-order cumulants using the Fourier expansion at temperatures above $T_{\text{RW}}$, owing to the slow decrease of the $b_k$ with $k$, which is related to the discontinuity in density at the RW transition.

 We first compare the cumulant ratios obtained using the CEM scheme to those computed directly from derivatives of the pressure.
-In the CEM scheme the summation in Eq. \eqref{eq:chin_sum} converges, due to the exponential damping of higher order terms, .
+In the CEM scheme the summation in Eq. \eqref{eq:chin_sum} converges, due to the exponential damping of higher-order terms, .

 Figure~\ref{fig:cumulantratio} displays the $\chi_4^B/\chi_2^B$, $\chi_6^B/\chi_2^B$, and $\chi_8^B/\chi_2^B$, cumulant ratios.
 As expected from the comparison of Fourier coefficients, these cumulant ratios are rather well reproduced in the CEM scheme for a heavy pion mass, where criticality is strongly suppressed.
 However, for a physical value of the pion mass, the CEM scheme does not reproduce the $\chi_6^B/\chi_2^B$ and $\chi_8^B/\chi_2^B$ cumulant ratios, \footnote{Note that strictly speaking a mean-field calculation does not yield the correct critical behavior, which leads to divergences in $\chi_6^B$ and $\chi_8^B$ in the chiral limit.
 However, with a small explicit symmetry breaking term, the mean-field approximation yields baryon number cumulants that are in qualitative agreement with the expected behavior. } which are sensitive probes of the chiral crossover transition \cite{friman11:_fluct_as_probe_of_qcd}.
 Although the CEM scheme roughly reproduces the sign structure of the cumulant ratios, it clearly fails to capture the location of sign changes and the magnitude of the fluctuations.